top of page

 Poutini Kāi Tahu – Te Rūnanga o Ngāti Waewae, Te Rūnanga o Makaawhio

 Te Tai-pūkarukaru o Poutini – The gentle rippling waves of the Poutini Coast.
 The tides of Poutini take many forms – from wild, crashing westerly blown surf to the ocean nutrient rich currents sustaining a fertile fishery.
 But there is one tide that, on the calmest of days, simply laps the shores.
 These are the seas that create a soothing atmosphere.
 The sounds are pleasant to the ear and they remind one of home places, of lost friends and lovers, and of the natural beauty that is the Poutini Coast.
 A beautiful composition should evoke a full range of emotions.
 The flow of words should be gentle and not harsh.
 The language should be able to paint pictures and connect with the listening soul of the audience.
 Just as the tides do, it should remind one of home, friends and lovers.
 Personal experiences and complex emotions should be roused by a great composition within every individual who hears the poetry.
 The hapū of Poutini are honoured to celebrate these written compositions and the stories they tell.
-The trophy, presented by Poutini Kāi Tahu in 2017 was named by Tahu Pōtiki and designed and carved by Poutini artisans, Fayne Robinson and Turi Gibb using the finest pounamu to bring to life the Poutini tides.
+The taonga, presented by Poutini Kāi Tahu in 2017 was named by Tahu Pōtiki and designed and carved by Poutini artisans, Fayne Robinson and Turi Gibb using the finest pounamu to bring to life the Poutini tides.
 We hope that the taoka itself and any visit to the pounamu rich coastlines of Poutini will bring with it its own personal journey of the soul and the spirit.

 bottom of page